D-Robotics/rdk_doc_en/docs/toolchain_development/expert/user_guide.md

 The model input image data uses formats such as RGB instead of centered YUV444, which can result in inconsistent model deployment accuracy.
 :::

-Correct approach: Due to Horizon hardware limitations, we recommend that users directly use the YUV444 format as the network input for training from the beginning.
+Correct approach: Due to D-Robotics hardware limitations, we recommend that users directly use the YUV444 format as the network input for training from the beginning.

 ------------------------------------------------------------------------